scikit-image/skimage-sandbox/README.md

 `handleoutput` - TODO

-For exact function definitions please refer to the demo source [here](https://github.com/sharky93/sharky93.github.io/tree/master/demo)

 ## Demo

-[Here](http://sharky93.github.io/demo/index_min.html) is a very minimalist demo.
+[Here](http://sharky93.github.io/demo/index_min.html) is a very minimalist demo

 [Here](http://sharky93.github.io/demo/) is a spruced up version with more features, it uses the `Ace` editor for editing the code, clicking anywhere inside the code snippet region invokes the editor, pressing `Shift+Enter` runs the code, has the function to `Reload` the original code snippet

+Code used for the demo is here [here](https://github.com/sharky93/sharky93.github.io/tree/master/demo)

-Some explanation about **features** from the spruced up demo.
+Some explanation about **features** from the spruced up demo

-**Edit** - Extracts the `base64` encoded string, decodes and calls the `editcode` function which takes as input the code snippet.
+**Edit** - Extracts the `base64` encoded string, decodes and calls the `editcode` function which takes as input the code snippet
 ```
 $('.editcode').bind('click', function () {
   var snippet = encodedcode.html();